 - Blue Advantage HMO

-Additionally, at CapRock, we process the majority of other commercial insurance plans at our hospital, 24-Hour Emergency Center, and urgent cares (excluding Medicaid, Tricare, or VA insurance).
+Additionally, at CapRock, we process the majority of other commercial insurance plans at our hospital and 24-Hour Emergency Center (excluding Medicaid, Tricare, or VA insurance).

 Do you accept Medicare?